Popeye’s Guide To Pumping Up Your Core Web Vitals

 Optimise Main Thread Work

 Like Popeye’s quick fists, your website needs to act immediately when users interact.
-Use tools like Chrome DevTools or Lighthouse to profile your site and see which tasks are taking up the most time on the main thread.
+Use tools like Chrome DevTools or Lighthouse to profile your site and see which tasks take up the most time on the main thread.
 By identifying and eliminating these bottlenecks, your site can respond faster to user inputs.

 Preload Key Resources